A simple and tiny client-side SPA router.

 Register callbacks to execute custom logic after navigation or HTML content injection using the

-methods available on the Router
+methods available on the Router instance.

 Add script tag to header: